 Deepfake technology is a technique that manipulates videos using high-powered computers and deep learning.
 The result is a very realistic-looking video of an event that never happened.
-Here’s a very good example:
+Here’s a very good example.

-How did Deepfakes Start and Who Created Them?
+How Did Deepfakes Start and Who Created Them?

 However, the idea of manipulating videos is not new.
 Back in the 1990s, some universities were already conducting significant academic research in computer vision.
-Much of the effort during this time centered on using AI and machine learning to modify existing video footage of a person speaking and combining it with a different audio track.
+Much of the effort during this time centered on using AI and ML to modify existing video footage of a person speaking and combining it with a different audio track.
 The Video Rewrite program of 1997 showcased this technology.

-So How do Deepfakes Work?
+How Do Deepfakes Work?

-What are the Dangers of Deepfake Technology?
+What Are the Dangers of Deepfake Technology?

 For now, the novelty of deepfake videos makes them fascinating and fun to watch.
 But lurking beneath the surface of this seemingly amusing technology is a danger that could get out of hand.